 Paris street food #4: El Nopal

-It may just be a hole in the wall, and very vibrantly coloured one at that… but at El Nopal you can get a taste of Mexico in the form of a generously sized burrito or taco.
-Eat your heart out Taco Bell, El Nopal’s food is all made with fresh ingredients and home-made tortillas so you can be sure this is one of the best taco’s going in the city!
+It may just be a hole in the wall and very vibrantly colored one at that… but at El Nopal you can get a taste of Mexico in the form of a generously sized burrito or taco.
+Eat your heart out Taco Bell, El Nopal’s food is all made with fresh ingredients and home-made tortillas so you can be sure this is one of the best tacos’s going in the city!
 A great spicy Paris street food option.

 Friday: Midday- 11pm

 - Cost: Average price for lunch around 10€

 Paris street food #5: Street Bangkok local food

 Located just next to El Nopal, Bangkok Street food restaurant delivers exactly what its name suggests.
 Inspired from the street food of Thailand, their dishes served in cardboard containers, are a tasty ensemble of rice cooked to perfection, a delicious sauce of your choice (we recommend the Bangkok classic) and other tasty delights.
 The service is quick and efficient, and whilst their restaurant is a little cramped to eat-in, you can stay true to the street-food tradition and find a spot to perch by the canal Saint-Martin to enjoy your Thai feast.
 A nice alternative Paris street food option.

 - Address: 3 rue Eugène Varlin – 75010

 - Time: Open Monday- Saturday: Midday- 3pm/ 7pm- 11pm